|Founder, New York|

 In my second year in New York, I started a communications agency after my entrepreneurial friends in Europe began asking me to help tell their stories overseas.
 I went from being a respected journalist in Moscow, receiving dozens of pitches a day, to being someone in PR trying to chase journalists who wouldn’t give me the time of day.
 It felt like I was losing my identity, and trying to put on a new one that didn’t quite fit.
 I realized I was now working with people who embraced a different set of values than I had grown accustomed to.
 However, I was convinced that this new venture would allow me to save money and invest in other projects.

 As an immigrant, I was craving new friends and a sense of belonging.
-I was able to survive those tough times for a few reasons: I understood I wasn’t perfect and it’s fine to make changes and not be afraid of what people think about you once you are changing your identity; I’ve met compassionate and supportive people who helped me find my sense of belonging.
-Besides that, I was immersing myself into stories of random people I met, here and there — a bartender in SoHo who later became a financier for a friend’s nonprofit organization; bold entrepreneurs at fintech meetups; a waitress, who attended a lecture of a famous Soviet poet Joseph Brodsky at the Brooklyn College who remembers his look.
-These types of chance encounters with strangers and hearing their stories have become one of the main reasons I live in the city.
+I was able to survive those tough times for a few reasons: I understood I wasn’t perfect and it’s fine to make changes and not be afraid of what others think about you once you are changing your identity; I’ve met supportive people who helped me find my sense of belonging.
+Besides that, I was immersing myself into stories of random strangers I met, here and there — a bartender in SoHo who later became a financier for a friend’s nonprofit; a waitress, who works at a restaurant by night, and by day works on her new book of poetry, an entrepreneur who gave up his tech business and blew his money to open a store with unpopular LPs because he thought it was cool.
+These types of chance encounters stories have become one of the main reasons I live in the city.

 The Vivid Minds (thevividminds.com) is a project I was working on for a while — a collection of stories of the remarkable people who are ready to open up about their challenges.